tellor-io/dataSpecs/types/MimicryNFTMarketIndex.md

 ```

 > Note that at the time of writing this endpoint is free to use.
 You can generate your NFTGo API key [here](https://developer.nftgo.io/login).

+> You can test the calculation for this value [here](https://runkit.io/aslangoldenhour/calculate-nft-market-index-via-nftgo/branches/master?currency=usd). [[source](https://runkit.com/aslangoldenhour/calculate-nft-market-index-via-nftgo)]

 ### Banksea Finance (Solana)
 Another way to calculate this metric is using the [Collection API](https://banksea-finance.gitbook.io/banksea-oracle-api/api/solana-api/collection-api) endpoint provided by Banksea Finance.